The Areas of Your Product That Do — And Don’t — Work for Foam

 This expansion — or pop effect — gives us the opportunity to create hollow core solutions that other foam molding processes simply can’t accomplish.

 Yet the unsurpassed quality of PopFoam alone doesn’t make it ideal for every foam application.
 There are times, for instance, when it may be more practical to choose another solution, especially when foam isn’t a prominent part of the product.
-Before deciding whether PopFoam is the right choice, consider the following:
+Before deciding whether PopFoam is the right choice for developing a product, consider the following:

 • Think through the process carefully.
 It’s important to consider every aspect of the product’s design.
 How will it have to be molded to achieve the right geometry?
 How should it be tooled (and removed from the tool) to set the parting line exactly where you want it?